NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 <code>vi practical_3_script.sh</code>{% include code-snippet-copy.html %}

-Before we move on, remember that all lines beginning with ## are comments that we’ve added to improve readability.
+All lines beginning with ## are comments that we’ve added to improve readability.
 These lines are not actual code and are not executed by Biowulf.

+{% include image-modal.html link="practical_assets/set_variables.png" %}

 The very first line, ‘#!/usr/bin/env bash’, begins with a ‘shebang’ (#!) and tells Biowulf which program to use to run this script, in this case ‘bash’.
 This line or something similar should be the first line of every bash script you write.

-The first line of code sets a variable, PATH_TO_PRACTICE3, to contain the location of all of our practical session 3 files.
+The first line of code sets a variable, 'PATH_TO_PRACTICE3', to store the location of all of our practical session 3 files.
 We can use this variable in our script, prefixed by a ‘$’, instead of typing the full path “/data/classes/DCEG_Somatic_Workshop/Practical_session_3”.

 We’ve also set a couple of other variables: OUTDIR (where we’ll store the results) and CPUS_PER_COMMAND (how many cpus to use for each command).
 Regarding the CPUS_PER_COMMAND variable, we need to explicitly tell most bioinformatics programs how many cpus to use as they’re only configured to use one cpu by default.
 Whenever you have a path or a value like these that are being used more than a couple times in your script, it’s recommended to use variables.
 It will save you time and effort, reduce the chances of making a typo, and make it easy to reconfigure your script if something changes (e.g. the path of a folder).

-For more advanced users: We’ll be running some of the QC tools in parallel with each other (i.e. simultaneously) to speed things up.
+**For more advanced users:** We’ll be running some of the QC tools in parallel with each other (i.e. simultaneously) to speed things up.
 This is accomplished with the ‘&’ and ‘wait’ commands littered throughout our code.
 This is also why we’re using only 3 cpus per command despite requesting 8 from Biowulf.

 The next section of the script includes a series of ‘module load’ commands: